jimbrig/KaaS/3-Resources/Highlights/Readwise/Readwise Syncs.md

     - 1 highlights from Loss Data Analytics - Loss Reserving
     - 1 highlights from P.A.R.A.
 V: The Project List Mindsweep

+- [[2021-12-28]] 1:32 AM — Synced 13 highlights from 1 document.
+    - 13 highlights from How to Design a Clean Database